Abhishek-NK/PriceLabel/README.md

 ## Introduction

-This is a simple project to print simple shelf price labels for my local shop.
+This is a simple project to print shelf price labels for my local shop.

 <br>